devnoot/idgames/README.md

 ### Importing the library

 ```
-import { IdGamesPublicAPI } from 'idgames-public-api'
+import { IdGamesArchiveAPI } from 'idgames-public-api'
 ```

 ### Methods

-Each method in `IdGamesPublicAPI` will return a promise resolving in the requested data.
+Each method in `IdGamesArchiveAPI` will return a promise resolving in the requested data.
 The following methods are available.

 - ping
 - dbPing